escobard/blockchains-nd/part2/lesson4.notes.md

 	- this means that the RECEIVER must provide the solution to the UNLOCKING script (pub key + sig) to VALIDATE the transaction, before it hits an OUTPUT (locking script) from the SENDER.
 	- this means that only brandy's wallet has the signature to redeem the output's value, meaning only brandy can send the output to a receiver's input.
 	- scriptPubKey: public script to decrypt a user's public key.

+## Bitcoin Scripts - lecture 6-7

+### Notations - input:
+	- input scripts and output script compiled files usually output the hex hashes (encrypted) to the public.
+	- input scripts generically look like this in the actual code <sig> <pubKey>
+	- input scripts output as the following:
+	ScriptSig: PUSHDATA(71)[304402206f32f62c2ee00b9d6aaa07a0665cc76a9b840be475573aecbf982b2018397c2d0220510729285e0b061e78a899245f5069b50ba076a24f7b9aa581d8a344fb0fcb5301] PUSHDATA(33)[03416fe9ba17be8fe3f88011923135e83c6a0666fcb575de6ab337c7d6c8f41a5f]

+### Notations - output
+	- output scripts focus on the locking scripts.
+	- output scripts generally look like tis in the actual code: OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
+	- output scripts compile to the following: DUP HASH160 PUSHDATA(20)[07628bb59790a53711f3e9caddaa7eed89663935] EQUALVERIFY CHECKSIG
+	- more on these later

+### Notations - common commands:
+	- From the course material - mega confusing atm
+	- Which Unlocking Script (scriptSig) will satisfy this Locking Script (scriptPubKey)?
+	- Locking Script: OP_ADD 2 OP_MUL 1 OP_ADD 11 OP_EQUAL
+		•	OP_ADD adds the top two inputs from the stack of it and returns the result to the stack.
+Let's call this combine result n.
+From the bottom of the stack up is now n
+		•	Next, 2 is added to the stack.
+From the bottom up, the stack now is n 2.
+		•	OP_MUL multiplies the top 2 inputs from the stack and returns the result to the top of the stack.
+So 2*n is returned to the top of the stack.
+From the bottom of the stack, is now 2*n
+		•	1 is added to the top of the stack.
+From the bottom up, the stack now is 2*n 1
+		•	OP_ADD adds the top two inputs from the top of the stack and pushes the result back to the top.
+Add 2n + 1 and push back result onto the stack.
+From the bottom up, the stack has two values now - `2n+1`.
+		•	11 is added to the top of the stack.
+From the bottom up, the stack now is a 2*n+1 11.
+		•	OP_EQUAL compares the top 2 values from the stack and returns True if they are equal and False if they are not equal.
+2n+1 and 11 are the top 2 values.
+They need to equal each other for the Unlocking Script to solve the Locking Script, so if we solve for n to satisfy 2n+1 = 1, n = 5.
+		•	Of all the answer choices, only 2 3 combines to equal 5.

+### Attributes of Scripts:
+	- Not turing complete:
+		- no loops or complex flow control
+		- completely deterministic - we know when the code starts and ends
+		- provides simplicity and security
+		- prevents the transactions from being hacked into, due to its simplistic nature
+	- Stateless Verification
+		- all information needed to complete the script are container within the script
+		- no state saved prior to running the script or after the script executes
+		- script is self-container, will run the same way anywhere in the system
+		- provides predictable behavior no matter where the script is executed